-- A. The workgroup shall be chaired by the City Manager or his/her designee and comprised of at least one, but no more than two, members from each employee group or bargaining unit and up to an equal number of management representatives. - B. The workgroup shall begin meeting within 60 days after approval of this Outline. - C. The City agrees that the unit representatives will serve and participate on the workgroup without loss of compensation. - D. The City and the workgroup will cause a study to be prepared for review by the workgroup, and the workgroup shall prepare within six (6) months or no later than February 2012, a report to the City Council identifying possible means to address the City's GASB liability. - E. The final report shall not be issued to Council without input from the bargaining unit participants on the workgroup. - F. The City agrees to provide administrative services and other resources to support the workgroup's charge and stated time lines. - G. The above report is intended to serve as an informational document.
+(a) The workgroup shall be chaired by the City Manager or his/her designee and comprised of at least one, but no more than two,

+- members from each employee group or bargaining unit and up to an equal number of management representatives. - (b) The workgroup shall begin meeting within 60 days after approval of this Outline. - (c) The City agrees that the unit representatives will serve and participate on the workgroup without loss of compensation. - (d) The City and the workgroup will cause a study to be prepared for review by the workgroup, and the workgroup shall prepare within six (6) months or no later than February 2012, a report to the City Council identifying possible means to address the City's GASB liability. - (e) The final report shall not be issued to Council without input from the bargaining unit participants on the workgroup. - (f) The City agrees to provide administrative services and other resources to support the workgroup's charge and stated timelines. - (g) The above report is intended to serve as an informational document.

-5.11.
-Adoption Benefit
+7.9 Adoption Benefit

-The City will provide a six hundred dollar (\$600) per child cash benefit to employees adopting minor children to help offset the cost of adoptions.
+The City will provide one-thousand dollars (\$1,000) per child cash benefit to employees adopting minor children to help offset the cost of adoption.
 This cash benefit does not include the cost of adopting step-children, i.e. children of present spouse.

-5.12.
-Bereavement Leave
+7.10 Bereavement Leave

-- A. A regular employee shall be paid up to three (3) days of bereavement leave when there is a death in their immediate family. - B. Immediate family in this case means: spouse, domestic partner, father, father-in-law, mother, mother-in-law, brother, brother-in-law, sister, sister-in-law, child (including step-children), step-parents, aunts, uncles, grandparents, grandparent-in-law, grandchildren and relationships in locoparentis, and close personal relationships, with the approval of the City Manager or his/her designee.
+- (a) A regular employee shall be paid up to three (3) days of bereavement leave when there is a death in their immediate family. - (b) Immediate family in this case means: spouse, domestic partner, father, father-in-law, mother, mother-in-law, brother, brother-in-law, sister, sister-in-law, child (including step-children), step-parents, aunts, uncles, grandparents, grandparent-in-law, grandchildren, relationships in loco-parentis, and close personal relationships with the approval of the City Manager or his/her designee.

-5.13.
-Funeral Benefit
+7.11 Funeral Benefit

-City will provide fifty percent (50%) co-payment, not to exceed two thousand dollars (\$2,000), for funeral expenses for an employee or their spouse only.
+The City will provide fifty percent (50%) co-payment, not to exceed two thousand dollars (\$2,000), for funeral expenses for an employee or their spouse only.
 This funeral benefit will be considered secondary to and shall be coordinated with any and all other funeral benefits that may be payable to employee or spouse.

-5.14.
-Long-Term Disability Insurance
+7.12 Long-Term Disability Insurance

 The City shall provide, at no premium cost to employees, long-term disability income protection insurance coverage.
-The basic benefit shall be sixty six and two thirds percent (66 2/3%).
+The basic benefit shall be sixty-six and two-thirds percent (66-2/3%) of the employee's monthly base pay with a maximum benefit of five thousand and thirty three dollars (\$5,333) per month.
 In no event shall the employee receive more than full salary.
 The benefits provided under this section are subject to the characteristics of the individual program.
 The waiting period for the above long-term disability benefits plan shall be ninety (90) days.

-5.15.
-Life Insurance
+7.13 Life Insurance

-- A. The City will provide, at no premium cost to employees, one hundred thousand dollars (\$100,000) life insurance coverage provided to employees and five thousand dollars (\$5,000) for dependents, and which coverage includes accidental death and dismemberment benefits. - B. The City will allow, subject to the insurance carrier's approval, any employee to purchase, at his or her own cost additional life insurance coverage under the City's group program.
+- (a) The City will continue to provide, at no premium cost to employees, fifty thousand dollars (\$50,000) life insurance coverage for employees and one thousand dollars (\$1,000) for dependents.
+This coverage includes accidental death and dismemberment benefits. - (b) The City will allow, subject to the insurance carrier's approval, any employee to purchase, at his/her own cost, additional life insurance coverage under the City's group program.

-5.16.
-Deferred Income
+7.14 Deferred Income

-The City will continue to make available to the employees a deferred income program, now being administered by Nationwide and International City Management Association (ICMA) or a similar program with another institution acceptable to City.
+The City will continue to make available to the employees a deferred income program, now being administered by Nationwide Retirement Solutions and International City Management Association (ICMA) or a similar program with another institution acceptable to the City.

-5.17.
-Retired, Deceased and/or Permanently and Totally Disabled Employees
+7.15 Retired, Deceased and/or Permanently & Totally Disabled Employees